 - Download the tools required to work with Azure Stack.

 Configure the Azure Stack operator environment with PowerShell.
-Run one of the following scripts: Replace the Azure AD tenantName, GraphAudience endpoint, and ArmEndpoint values with your own environment configuration.
+Run one of the following scripts: Replace the Azure Active Directory (Azure AD) tenantName and Azure Resource Manager endpoint values with your own environment configuration.

 Test the connectivity